 However, for anything above 1080p resolution, this graphics card is not suitable and the lag-free gaming experience cannot be achieved.

-In benchmarks, we found that this graphics card was as good as the standard GTX 1050 Ti though the temperature was a bit higher, especially in comparison to standard dual-fan models.
+In benchmarks, we found that this graphics card was as good as the standard GTX 1050 Ti though the temperature was a bit higher, especially in comparison to standard dual-fan models, making it the perfect choice for almost anyone.

 AMD RX 560 is also a mid-end graphics card targeted towards mediocre level gamers rivaling the Nvidia’s GTX 1050 TI.
 It is based on 14nm lithography (2nm smaller than that of Nvidia’s 10 series) which is very suitable for efficient working leading to lower Thermal Design Power (TDP) than the previous generations.